maryambaizhigit/Term-Project-MET-CS-777-Garbage-Detection/README.md

 ## Introduction
 The Garbage Detection and Classification System is designed to apply advanced machine learning techniques to accurately identify and categorize garbage items from images.
-This automated system supports efficient waste sorting and management, promoting recycling efforts and environmental sustainability.
+It supports efficient waste sorting and management, promoting recycling efforts and environmental sustainability.

 ## Dependencies
 Ensure these libraries and frameworks are installed to run the project: